 Prayer and worship - What is the best way for a Muslim to show commitment to God?

-Beliefs and moral values - Does belief in Akhirah (life after death) help Muslims lead good lives?
+Beliefs and moral values - Does belief in Akhirah (life after death) help Muslims lead good lives.

 Why are the stories of the Prophets so important to Muslims?
 Qur'an, Books of Guidance and Messengers of Allah.

+ICT

+ICT provides many opportunities for cross curricular links in Year Five.
+Through these opportunities, children develop their computing skills and also use ICT as a tool to support other subjects.
+The will continue to enhance their skills and confidence with using a range of programs to support other areas such as Word Processing, spreadsheet and multi-media software.

+In Year Five, we will look at the following areas:

+Cyber Safety and the WWW

-ICT We are web developers - Creating a website about cyber safety. • Understand computer networks including the internet; how they provide multiple services, such as the WWW; and the opportunities they offer for communication and collaboration. • Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact. • Select, use and combine a variety of software on a range of digital services to design & create programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data.
-We are game developers.
-Developing an interactive game.
-Design, write and debug programs that accomplish specific goals. • Use sequence, selection and repetition in programs: work with variables, & various forms or input and output. use logical reasoning to explain how some simple algorithms work &amp; detect errors in algorithms &amp; programs.
+- Learn how to keep ourselves safe online and in the computing world. - Understand computer networks including the internet; how they provide multiple services, such as the WWW; and the opportunities they offer for communication and collaboration. - Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact. - Select, use and combine a variety of software on a range of digital services to design & create programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data.

+'We are game developers'.
+Developing an interactive game using Scratch.

+- Design, write and debug programs that accomplish specific goals. - Use sequence, selection and repetition in programs: work with variables, & various forms or input and output. - use logical reasoning to explain how some simple algorithms work & detect errors in algorithms & programs. - Select, use and combine a variety of software on a range of digital services to design & create programs, systems and content that accomplish given goals.

 We are cryptographers - Cracking codes.

-Use logical reasoning to explain how simple algorithms work and to detect &amp; correct errors in algorithms and programs.
+• Use logical reasoning to explain how simple algorithms work and to detect & correct errors in algorithms and programs.

 Understand computer networks including the internet; how they provide multiple services, such as the WWW; and the opportunities they offer for communication and collaboration.

+'We are artists' - looking at how art could be created on computers.

-We are artists - Fusing geometry and art.
-Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs.
-Select, use and combine a variety of software on a range of digital services to design & create programs, systems and content that accomplish given goals, including collecting, analysing, evaluating & presenting data and information Understand computer networks including the internet; how they provide multiple services, such as the WWW; and the opportunities they offer for communication and collaboration.
-Select, use and combine a variety of software on a range of digital services to design &amp; create programs, systems and content that accomplish given goals. • Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.
+Select, use and combine a variety of software on a range of digital services to design & create programs, systems and content that accomplish given goals, including collecting, analysing, evaluating & presenting data and information.

-PE

-Hockey - Invasion games.
+PE Hockey - Invasion games.